foreverphoenix/skyforge-wiki/knowledge-base/esl-plugins.md

 ## Compacting Form IDs

 When ESL-ifying a plugin that contains new record, you must compact its Form IDs first.
-This carries a risk: **Renumbering Form IDs will break the plugins's dependencies.** Any plugin that requires it as a *master* will be unable to find the original records that it is modifying, resulting in a wave of errors that will probably crash the game.
+This carries a risk: **Renumbering Form IDs will break the plugin's dependencies.** Any plugin that requires it as a *master* will be unable to find the original records that it is modifying, resulting in a wave of errors that will probably crash the game.

 You can avoid this by doing the following: